The judging panel are representatives of sector organisations and/or specialists in a particular area and represent international regions.

 The judges are sent all of the applications that are eligible.
 They are asked to complete a scorecard and submit this to the International Green Gown Awards secretariat.

-The regional award winners from the UK & Ireland Green Gown Awards, the Green Gown Awards Australasia and Les Trophées des campus responsables (French speaking) are automatically entered as Finalists and undergo the same judging process as all International finalists.
+The regional award winners from the UK & Ireland Green Gown Awards and the Green Gown Awards Australasia, are automatically entered as finalists and undergo the same judging process as all International finalists.

 Judging Criteria

-The International Green Gown Awards are judged separately to the regional awards.
-The judging criteria for the International Green Gown Awards are solely based on a comparison of the projects as a whole.
+The stage 1 International Green Gown Awards are judged separately to the regional awards.
+Those selected are know as the international finalists.
+The winners of the regional awards are then judged together with the international finalists.
+The judging criteria for the International Green Gown Awards are based on the stage 1 submission, answers to judges' questions, and the stage 2 submission.
 There is no additional information in the form of brochures or printed materials.

 Based on the above criteria, judges decide on a winner for each category.
-Ideally we would like to have the winners across a varied geographical location; however, the winning applicant is to be chosen based purely on the biggest scale of impact, regardless of geographical location.
+Ideally we would like to have the winners across a varied geographical location; however, the winning applicant is to be chosen based purely on its merit.

 The only exception to this rule is where judges will have to: